-Haynes seeks your advisory vote on the compensation of the Named Executive Officers.
-We ask that you support the compensation of our Named Executive Officers as described in this proxy statement by voting in favor of this proposal.
-This proposal, commonly known as a "say-on-pay" proposal, gives Haynes' Stockholders the opportunity to express their views on the compensation of our Named Executive Officers.
-This vote is not intended to address any specific item of compensation, but rather the overall compensation of our Named Executive Officers and the philosophy, policies and practices described in this proxy statement.
-The say-on-pay vote is advisory, and therefore not binding on Haynes, the Compensation Committee or the Board of Directors.
-The Board of Directors and the Compensation Committee will review the voting results and consider them, along with any specific insight gained from Stockholders of Haynes and other information relating to the Stockholder vote on this proposal, when making future decisions regarding executive compensation.
+The Company seeks your advisory vote on the compensation of the Named Executive Officers.
+The Company asks that you support the compensation of the Named Executive Officers as described in this proxy statement by voting in favor of this proposal.
+This proposal, commonly known as a "say-on-pay" proposal, gives the Company's stockholders the opportunity to express their views on the compensation of the Named Executive Officers.
+This vote is not intended to address any specific item of compensation, but rather the overall compensation of the Named Executive Officers and the philosophy, policies and practices described in this proxy statement.
+The say-on-pay vote is advisory, and therefore not binding on the Company, the Compensation Committee or the Board of Directors.
+The Board of Directors and the Compensation Committee will review the voting results and consider them, along with any specific insight gained from stockholders of Haynes and other information relating to the stockholder vote on this proposal, when making future decisions regarding executive compensation.

-The Board of Directors unanimously recommends that Stockholders vote FOR this proposal.
+The Board of Directors unanimously recommends that stockholders vote FOR this proposal.